LaibaYasir653/AI-ML-Advanced-Tasks/Task5_Auto_Tag_Support_Ticket_using_LLM/readme.md

-# 🤖 Automated Support Ticket Tagging with LLMs
+#  🤖Automated Support Ticket Tagging with LLMs

 This project showcases how **Large Language Models (LLMs)** can be applied for the **automatic classification of support tickets** into meaningful categories.
 The implementation demonstrates and compares the performance of **zero-shot** and **few-shot** prompting techniques for predicting the most relevant labels.